March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation: Speakers and events

 In the days surrounding the March, a wide range of events serving different groups within the LGBT community were held in and around Washington, DC.
 These included historical exhibits, religious services, lobbying events, social gatherings, art exhibits, political workshops, public service events, and candlelight vigils.

-The day of the event, the mall, from the Washington Monument to the capitol was packed.
-Even though over 1 million people were present at the event, park police falsely claimed that only 300,000 people were there.
+The National Mall, from the Washington Monument to the Capitol, was packed on the day of the March.
+Even though over 1 million people were present at the event, park police falsely claimed that only 300,000 people were on the Mall, presumably because attendees were never static: The million attendees were milling about, marching, cheering alongside the parade route streets, observing the AIDS Quilt at the Washington Monument, and socializing.
+An alternative view is that the crowd was intentionally downsized by the authorities because of the radical changes being advocated.
 One of the performers, Deidre McCalla said "That is because women and people of color are invisible."

 The march started around noon, from the White House, moved down to Pennsylvania Avenue, and then scattered onto the Mall near Seventh Street NW.
 The rally had many young, old, black, white, Latino, and Asian individuals who strode past the White House.
 Marchers were holding things like rainbow flags, banners, signs, red ribbons and pink triangles.
-The people were chanting things like "Act Up!
+Some marched in affiliated groups, such as ACT UP, Queer Nation, PFLAG, HRC, professional associations, universities, and states.
+Marchers chanted messages such as the ACT UP slogan "ACT UP!
 Fight Back!
-Fight AIDS!" along with "End the Ban Now!" and "We're here.
+Fight AIDS!" and the Queer Nation slogan "We're here.
 We're queer.
-We're not going away."
-The mood of the march was peaceful with only five arrests for disorderly conduct.
+We're fabulous.
+Get used to it."
+Some marchers chanted "End the Ban Now!" (opposing the ban on open lesbian and gay military service) and As marchers passed the White House they chanted "2-4-6-8, how do you know that Chelsea's straight?" referring to Chelsea Clinton in disappointment that President Clinton had not addressed the March.
+Overall, the mood of the march was peaceful with only five arrests for disorderly conduct.

 The day before the march, two demonstrations raised the issue of same-sex marriage.
 About 1,500 same-sex couples assembled at the National Museum of Natural History with, according to The Washington Post, "a dozen ministers, organ music, photographers and rice".
 A far smaller gathering of several same-sex couples protested in front of the Internal Revenue Service building and performed a symbolic wedding ceremony titled "an Interfaith Ceremony of Commitment".
 According to the Chicago Tribune, the demonstration's point was a demand "for full legal recognition of domestic partnerships" for tax purposes.